heritage-happenings/residents/README.md

 This site is a project to which anyone may contribute - please submit websites.

-## User Experience
+## User Experience Goals

 The goal is to produce a simple website with very basic navigation.

-It should readable by the built-in web browser that comes with
+It should readable by the built-in web browser that comes with:

 * E-readers such as the Amazon Kindle
-* Tablets such as the Apple Ipad
+* Tablets such as the Apple iPad
 * Laptops and desktops

 ***